The Australian Consumer Law protects small businesses from unfair terms in standard form contracts.

-The law will apply to a standard form contract entered into or renewed on or after 12 November 2016, where:
+The law applies to standard form contracts entered into or renewed on or after 12 November 2016, where:

 - it is for the supply of goods or services or the sale or grant of an interest in land

 - at least one of the parties is a small business (employs less than 20 people, including casual employees employed on a regular and systematic basis)

 - the upfront price payable under the contract is no more than $300 000 or $1 million if the contract is for more than 12 months.

 If a contract is varied on or after 12 November 2016, the law applies to the varied terms.